Understanding Breast Cancer -- Diagnosis & Treatment

 Biological Therapy for Breast Cancer

-is a newer approach that works with your immune system to fight cancer.
+Biological therapyis a newer approach to fight cancer.
 In about 25% of women with breast cancer, an excess of a protein known as HER2 makes the cancer spread more quickly.
 There are several biological therapies that are used to fight HER2-positive breast cancer.
 Options include Herceptin, Perjeta, Tykerb, and Kadcyla.
 These may be used along with other medicines.
-For HER2-negative breast cancers, Afinitor is used to treat women with advanced, hormone-receptor positive breast cancer.
+For HER2-negative breast cancers, Afinitor can be used to treat women with advanced, hormone-receptor positive breast cancer.

 After breast cancer surgery, a regular routine of simple exercises will help to restore your mobility and reduce muscle stiffness.
 To minimize potential discomfort from radiation, avoid wearing a tight-fitting bra or clothes that may irritate the area.
 Keep your skin clean and well ventilated, and use only those skin lotions, creams, and deodorants recommended by your doctor.